ibm-cloud-docs/hs-crypto/delete-instance.md

     {: pre}

 -  If you have initialized your service instance through the Management Utilities, in the user interface of the TKE application, select **Imprint mode** &gt; **Zeroize crypto unit**.

+To zeroize the crypto units, enter the password for the administrator signature key to be used when prompted.
+Make sure that your signature key files are properly saved either on your workstation or on your smart cards.
+Otherwise, you are not able to perform this action.

 After you zeroize the crypto unit, the administrator [signature keys](#x8250375){: term} and the master key are cleared from the crypto unit, which means you are not able to access any data that is protected by the master key, such as the [root keys](#x6946961){: term} and standard keys.
 {: important}